qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 The |mActionEditCut| :sup:`Cut Features` tool on the digitizing toolbar can also be used to delete features.
 This effectively deletes the feature but also places it on a "spatial clipboard".
 So we cut the feature to delete.
-We could then use the |mActionEditPaste| :sup:`paste tool` to put it back, giving us a one-level undo capability.
+We could then use the |mActionEditPaste| :sup:`Paste Features` tool to put it back, giving us a one-level undo capability.
 Cut, copy, and paste work on the currently selected features, meaning we can operate on more than one at a time.